Wauro21/gan_trimap/README.md

 To train the net with your own dataset, create two folders inside `pix2pixHD/datasets/w/` called `train_A` and `train_B`.
 Inside the first folder the input images are placed and in the second folder, the expected result for the input images.
 Files names should correspond between folders i.e.
 ```
 train_A/
-	0.png # A photo to extract a triamp from
+	0.png # A photo to extract a trimap from

 train_B/
 	0.png # The expected trimap